zhanghao-njmu/SCP/README.md

     velocity](https://github.com/theislab/scvelo), etc.
 -   Multiple methods for automatic annotation of single-cell data and methods for projection between single-cell datasets.
--   High-quality visualization for multiple analysis results.
+-   High quality data visualization methods.
--   Fast deployment of single-cell data to a [shiny app](https://shiny.rstudio.com/).
+-   Fast deployment of single-cell data into a [shiny app](https://shiny.rstudio.com/).

 The functions in the SCP package are all developed around the [Seurat